The heat kernel on curvilinear polygonal domains in surfaces

 This is the desired contradiction. \end{proof}

-For the case of smoothly bounded surfaces, the spectrum also detects a jump in the boundary condition, even when no corner is present.
+For the case of smoothly bounded surfaces, the spectrum also detects a jump in the boundary condition, even without vertices.
 This is depicted in Figure \ref{fig:dbcnbc}.

-\begin{theorem} Let $\Sigma$ be a smoothly bounded surface which has Dirichlet boundary condition and Neumann boundary condition on a single boundary component (that is mixed Dirichlet and Neumann boundary condition).
-Let $\Omega$ be a smoothly bounded surface which has either Neumann boundary condition, Dirichlet boundary condition, or Robin boundary condition with positive Robin parameter (a single boundary condition, not mixed).
+\begin{theorem} Let $\Sigma$ be a smoothly bounded surface which has Dirichlet boundary condition and Neumann boundary condition on a single boundary component (that is, a nontrivial Zaremba boundary condition), with a Friedrichs extension at the interface.
+Let $\Omega$ be a smoothly bounded surface which has either Neumann or Dirichlet boundary condition (not mixed).
 Assume that

 Then $\Sigma$ and $\Omega$ are not isospectral. \end{theorem}

 \begin{proof} For $\Sigma$, the heat trace coefficient